olesyapro888/Election_analysis_Python/README.md

 6. The voter turnout for each county
 7. The percentage of votes from each county out of the total count
 8. The county with the highest turnout

-## `Election-Audit Results`
-Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.There is a bulleted list where each election outcome is addressed.
-(7 pt)

-How many votes were cast in this congressional election?
-Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
-Which county had the largest number of votes?
-Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
-Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

 ## `Resources`
   - Data Source: election_results.csv
   - Software: Python 3.9.6, Visual Studio Code 1.58.0
+## `Election-Audit Results`
+Using a bulleted list, address the following election outcomes

-The analysis of election show that:
+The election analysis performs following:
   ### - There were "x" votes cast in the election
+How many votes were cast in this congressional election?
+Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

+There were 369,711 votes cast in the election.

-  ### - The candidates were:
+• The counties were:
+  - Denver
-  - Candidate 1
+  - Jefferson
-  - Candidate 2
+  - Arapahoe

+• The candidates were:
+  - Charles Casper Stockham
-  - Candidate 3
+  - Diana DeGette
+  - Raymon Anthony Doane

-  ### - The candidate results were:
+  ### - The election results were:
+•	The Candidate results were:
-    - Candidate 1 received "x%" of the vote and "y" number of votes.
+  - Charles Casper Stockham received 23% of the votes and 85,213 votes
-    - Candidate 2 received "x%" of the vote and "y" number of votes.
+  - Diana DeGette received 73.8% of the votes and 272,892 votes

-    - Candidate 3 received "x%" of the vote and "y" number of votes.
+  - Raymon Anthony Doane received 3.1% of the and with 11,606 votes

+•	The county votes results were:
+  - Jefferson County received 10.5% of the votes with 38,855 votes
+  - Denver County received 82.8% of the votes with 306,055 votes
+  - Arapahoe County received 6.7% of the votes with 24,801 votes

   ### - The winner of the election was:
-    - Candidate (1,2,3), who received "x%" of the vote and "y" number of votes.
+  Candidate (1,2,3), who received "x%" of the vote and "y" number of votes.
+•	The winner of the election:
+  - Diana DeGette, who received 73.8% of the votes with 272,892 votes,
+•	The county with the largest voter turnout:
+  - Denver county, who received 82.8% of the votes with 306,055 votes.

 ## `Election-Audit Summary`
 In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
 Give at least two examples of how this script can be modified to be used for other elections.

-There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
-(4 pt)
+ This script could be used for any election such as: who is candidate winner for each county.

+Firstly, to use the code for any election with some easy script modification and additional data.

+For instance, with some added data it can be used to get result of budget, age, sex of candidates and so on.
+To analyse "budget" modification is place of counties by changing the index and renaming related variable:

+screen of code1

+Additionally, the script can be modified to select winner candidates in each county.
+For instance,

+calculate largest candidate for each country

+screen of code2